 The latter option is a fantastic choice for parents who need to work from home and need children to do their work independently.
 (You can look at other student-led curricula here).

-Parents who choose the Heritage Studies curriculum do so because of its strong Christian emphasis and focus on teaching critical thinking skills with a Biblical Worldview.
+The program has a strong Christian emphasis on teaching critical thinking skills with a Biblical Worldview.

 It is particularly popular among conservative Christian families who want a curriculum that reflects their values and beliefs while still providing a comprehensive education.